facebook/react/compiler/forget/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.invalid-pass-hook-as-call-arg.expect.md

 ## Error

 ```
-[ReactForget] InvalidInput: Hooks may not be referenced as normal values, they must be called.
+[ReactForget] InvalidReact: Hooks may not be referenced as normal values, they must be called.
 See the Rules of Hooks (https://react.dev/warnings/invalid-hook-call-warning) (2:2)
 ```